 How to Grow and Care

-Growing Ranunculus flowers requires well-drained soil and full sun for best results.
-Soak the tubers and then plant then with the roots or fingers pointed downward at a depth of 1 to 2 inches (2.5 to 5 cm), depending on the size of the bulbs.
+Growing Ranunculus flowers requires well-drained soil and full sun for the best results.
+First, soak the tubers and then plant them with the roots or fingers pointed downward at a depth of 1 to 2 inches (2.5 to 5 cm), depending on the bulbs' size.

-Native to much of western North America from the Arctic northwestern Canada and Alaska to California and New Mexico.
-It grows in meadows and talus on high mountain slopes and other open rocky habitat.
+This species is native to much of western North America, from Arctic northwestern Canada and Alaska to California and New Mexico.
+It grows in meadows and talus on high mountain slopes and other open rocky habitats.

 - Back to genus Ranunculus